Frank and I often joke that managing an autoimmune disease is totally résumé-worthy. All the skills employers love to see are all there:

 Honestly… I think that this is just life.
-Everyone, regardless of lifestyle choices, faces awkward moments and confrontation (most people don’t like that word).
+Everyone, regardless of lifestyle choices, faces awkward moments and confrontation.

 Embrace the awkwardness.
 It will serve you well.
-And if you ever need help doing it, this book does an amazing job explaining how to do it effectively so everyone feels like a winner after the encounter.
+If you ever need help doing it, this book does an amazing job explaining how to do it effectively so everyone feels like a winner after the encounter.

 6. It’s confusing.